Mikelem/LocationBasedInsolationCalc/README.md

 Running on a local server: http://127.0.0.1:5000

-## Home page: static/srlocat.html

-## 2. Or it can be run locally via the command line:
+### 2. Or it can be run locally via the command line and output lines of data in the Terminal window:

 ``` bash
 $ calcs.py